 Surrey & Hants Tai Chi Instructor, Cherry Collins won her division (Ladies Traditional Chen Tai Chi Laojia Form) at the the Jiaozuo International Tai Chi Competition in China this August.
 Cherry also came second in the Chen Style Tai Chi Sword section of the Jiaozuo International Competition, earning her a gold & a silver medal.

-Video Below: August 2013: Cherry performs her gold-medal winning routine at the Jiaozuo International Taijiquan competition in China.
+Video Below: Cherry performs her gold-medal winning routine at the Jiaozuo International Taijiquan competition in China.

 Cherry's performance starts at 20 seconds into the video.
 (Front centre in white)